ShlomoRussell/whats-up/README.md

 # Whats-Up

-* remember to use the `cd server` command before executing the code of adding anything the node modules
+* remember to use the `cd server` command before executing the code or adding anything to the node modules

 ## Dependencies
 * `ExpressJs`